canyongbs/aidingapp/docs/features/portal-assistant-service-requests.md

 **get_draft_status**

-- Returns stage-appropriate draft state with conversational instructions
+- Returns stage-appropriate draft state with conversational instructions in structured JSON format
 - Derives current phase from draft state
 - During `data_collection`: Returns `missing_required_fields` and `missing_optional_fields` arrays
-- During `clarifying_questions`/`resolution`: Returns `questions_completed` counter
+- During `clarifying_questions`/`resolution`: Returns `questions_completed` counter, `title`, `description`, and `filled_form_fields` array
+- `filled_form_fields` contains structured label/value pairs with special handling:
+  - Signature fields: `[Signature provided]` instead of base64 data
+  - Checkbox fields: `Yes`/`No` instead of boolean
+  - All field values limited to 255 characters (truncated with `...`)
+  - Title limited to 255 characters
+  - Description provided in full (not truncated)
+- AI receives this structured data to understand what information has already been collected
-- Provides natural-language prompts suggesting what to say to the user
+- Provides natural-language `next_instruction` guiding the AI on what to do next

 **update_title**, **update_description**